Volcanoes, Wild Horses, and a Beautiful Bouquet of Roses

 Costa Rica, Ecuador, The Galapagos Islands, The Amazon, Peru, The Bahamas, Cuba, South Africa, Zimbabwe, Botswana, Iceland, Australia, and New Zealand.

-Aleigha Blakley is a talented photographer and artist. generously shared some of her amazing pictures taken in Cotopaxi National Park, including the featured picture. photographs whale bones on Fernandina Island, Galápagos.
+Aleigha Blakley is a talented photographer and artist.
+She generously shared some of her amazing pictures including the featured picture, that she took on our trip to Cotopaxi.
+Here she photographs whale bones on Fernandina Island, Galápagos.